 Which exports are controlled and therefore require a licence, how to apply and what compliance responsibilities you'll have.

-This guide is designed to highlight the basics of export control.
 Whether you are a new exporter investigating the possibility of exporting strategic goods, an overseas end-user, an academic or researcher affected by export controls or a non-governmental organisation or legal firm seeking more information, this guide will give you an overview of UK export controls.

 Why export controls?